Utilisation and Sequestration: 2 talks showcasing Clean Carbon research

 Programme - (Tea/coffee and cakes available from 13.30)

-14.00: Welcome and introduction - 'Utilisation and Sequestration:2 more of the Clean Carbon research themes' Dr Lindsay Armstrong, Chair of the Clean Carbon USRG
+14.00: Welcome and introduction to Clean Carbon Dr Lindsay Armstrong, Chair of the Clean Carbon USRG

 16.35: Wine and nibbles and another chance to network